 To make matters worse — if you didn’t agree to the privacy policy, you’d gradually see a decline in the app’s function and lose essential app features.
 Your choice would be to agree to the privacy policy or use a less functional app.

-Uber has a patchy data security record with a fair share of data breaches over the years.
+Uber’s data protection track record isn’t the greatest.
+The company had its fair share of data breaches over the years.
 The biggest breach happened in 2017, when hackers accessed the driver’s license numbers of 600,000 drivers in the U.S., along with information about 57 million Uber riders and drivers globally (like their names, email addresses, and phone numbers).
+This extensive access to driver’s license numbers raised significant concerns about driver’s license fraud, as it left many individuals vulnerable to identity theft.

 The truth is that every app on your phone collects some level of data about you.
 The app should disclose the exact information it tracks in its privacy policy.